sk1project/wixpy/docs/writing-json.md

 Name of application folder in `Program Menu`.
 Optional string value.

 ## "_Shortcuts" field
-This field is a most complex because application binary can contains file associations.
+This field is a most complex because it can contains file associations.
 The field is a list of shortcut definitions.
 In simple case this will be:

 ```
   "_Shortcuts": [
       {"Name": "WiX.Py",